MirijaRazafimanantsoa/LWE-text-encryption/README.md

 # LWE Encryptor

 A simple file encryption utility using the [Learning with Errors](https://en.wikipedia.org/wiki/Learning_with_errors) (LWE) post-quantum cryptographic algorithm.
-This application provides a graphical user interface to encrypt/decrypt text files and encode/decode images.
+This application provides a graphical user interface to encrypt/decrypt text files images.

 ## Features